 At her blog 2squarewriting.com, she posts weekly thoughts on writing, as well as occasional shorter pieces.
 She fits her writing around her family, garden and a busy full-time job.

 Deborah Bromley writes fiction with a paranormal twist.
 As a past life and life-between-lives therapist she has a working relationship with the world of spirit.
 She wants to bring more readers to this genre by making it accessible and interesting.

 She is never without a stack of books by her bedside.
 Her tastes range from police procedurals to romance via thrillers and post-vampire apocalypse dystopian sagas.
-Her two books, The Channelling Group and The Walk-In are available in paperback and Kindle format from Amazon.
-She contributed a story to Memories of the Afterlife, edited by Dr Michael Newton, pioneering author of Journey of Souls.
+Her two novels, The Channelling Group and The Walk-In (both paranormal adventures with a dash of romance) are available in paperback and Kindle format from Amazon.
+She contributed a story to the best-selling Memories of the Afterlife, edited by Dr Michael Newton, pioneering author of Journey of Souls.

 Beth has lived in the South Pacific for 35 years where she taught creative writing.
 She has now retired to Wellingborough in the UK with her husband and a house full of books.
 She publishes poetry, short stories, and novels.
 When Beth is not writing she enjoys walking, reading, gardening, and sailing the seas on merchant ships.